 Dental health can be directly related to many aspects of our physical health.
 This is the same for cats and dogs and that’s why we provide a full range of veterinary dental services for Ames and the surrounding regions.
-Pet dental care can prevent common, serious issues in your pet’s mouth, like gum disease and periodontitis.
-By teaching pet owners proper at-home maintenance, giving professional dental cleanings and taking X-rays, we can keep your pet’s mouth fresh and healthy.
+Dog and cat teeth cleaning can prevent common, serious issues in your pet’s mouth, like gum disease and periodontitis.
+By teaching pet owners proper at-home maintenance, giving professional teeth cleanings and taking X-rays, we can keep your pet’s mouth fresh and healthy.

 Periodontal disease, or gum disease, is incredibly common in pets and includes many symptoms, from bad breath to reddening of the gums.
 If not treated properly, it can become very serious and lead to tooth decay, weakening of the immune system and jaw bone, in addition to loss of gum tissue.
 The American Veterinary Dental College cites that by age three most dogs and cats show some symptoms of gum disease.
 Yearly pet dental care at Somerset Veterinary Hospital can easily prevent the troublesome effects of periodontal disease.

-Signs your pet may need a dental checkup include:
+Signs your pet may need a dog or cat teeth cleaning include:

 - Foul breath